naftalib/easy-portfolio-app/README.md

 # easy-portfolio-app

-please clone, npm install and use freely.
+This project was creates using Creat-React-App.
+Please clone, npm install and use freely.

 =================================================================